Appearance of Su-30, Su-35 and MiG-31 of the Russian Aerospace Forces near the borders of Latvia's airspace caused a lot of noise in NATO

 Hungary Today

 Aircraft of the naval aviation of the Baltic Fleet are based at airfields in the Kaliningrad region.
 They provide support to the fleet.
-The Russian Ministry of Defense has repeatedly emphasized that all flights, without exception, are carried out in accordance with international rules.
+The Russian Ministry of Defense has repeatedly stressed that all flights without exception comply with international rules.

 Read more on the topic: